To manage solid waste facilities to protect human health and the environment.

 Permit issued for the life of the facility.

 Permits cannot be modified, except if the modification is a Type III or Type V modification according to Env-Sw 315.
-Any other modification requires a new permit according to Env-Sw 305.05(i).
+Any other modification requires a new permit according to Env-Sw 305.05(g). in which the solid waste rule reference at the end is changed from (i) to (g).

 - Type V Modification is used to allow facility records to be stored off-site or destroyed.
 An application is not available at this time and there fore it is necessary to follow the application procedures outlined in Env-Sw 315.09.
 (Env-Sw 300 Permits)